-Finally, we look at whether or not there are any modern slavery risks associated with the particular supplier, including any known history of non-compliance with laws or regulations related to modern slavery, or evidence of human rights abuses.
+We look at whether or not there are any modern slavery risks associated with the particular supplier, including any known history of non-compliance with laws or regulations related to modern slavery, or evidence of human rights abuses.
+By combining the information gathered from our desktop reviews and the supplier completed questionnaires from the ethiXbase platform we arrive at an overall risk rating for each supplier.